 You’ll notice in the examples above, the words ‘obligated’ and ‘voluntary.’
 Other words we might want to look at are ‘forced’ versus ‘motivated.’
 In an article in The American Political Science Review, Dr. Ruth W. Grant of Duke University, makes an interesting distinction:

 “An incentive is an offer of something of value…to alter a person’s course of action.
 The person offering the incentive means to make one choice more attractive than any other alternative.
 Both parties

 The emphasis is mine.
 Dr. Grant further makes the connection between incentives and trade.
 She argues that incentives are “inherently ethical,” since the action incentivized is voluntary and “will only occur if it is beneficial to both parties.”

 But what if there are more than two parties involved?
 What if one of the parties holds a position of trust or legal duty?
 Doesn’t bribery become a concern?
 Are there other issues of ethics and compliance we need to explore?

 According to the Cornell Law School, bribery is the use of gifts or payments to directly influence a person in a position of power to act in a way that goes against legal or ethical obligations.
 Where such conflict doesn’t exist, incentives are not bribery.

 However, there are some legitimate ethical concerns in the industries of some of the clients we partner with.
 Earlier I mentioned insurance sales.
 Some of our clients work in medical and pharmaceutical sales.
 Others are manufacturers who build products that are used by government organizations.
 All of these are companies have to take ethics into account when designing their incentive programs.

-Later in the article, we’ll be explore the questions you need to ask in order to structure an effective, ethical incentive program that's good for your business.
+Later in the article, we’ll be exploring the questions you need to ask in order to structure an effective, ethical incentive program that's good for your business.
 But first, we’ll briefly address legalistic concerns.